Juneteenth is also known as Juneteenth Independence Day or Freedom Day.

 By the 1950s and 1960s, the Civil Rights Movement focused the attention of African-American youth on the struggle for racial equality and the future.

 Many linked these struggles to the historical struggles of their ancestors.
 Following the 1968 Poor People’s Campaign to Washington, DC called by Rev. Ralph Abernathy, many attendees returned home.
-Later, they initiated Juneteenth celebrations in areas where the day was not previously celebrated.
+Later, they initiated Juneteenth celebrations in areas where no one recognized the day.

 Since the 1980s and 1990s, the holiday has been more widely celebrated among African-American communities.
 In 1994 a group of community leaders gathered at Christian Unity Baptist Church in New Orleans, Louisiana.
 They came together to work for greater national celebration of Juneteenth.
 Expatriates have celebrated it in cities abroad, such as Paris.
 Some US military bases in other countries sponsor celebrations, in addition to those of private groups.

 The holiday is still mostly unknown outside African-American communities.
-But, it has gained mainstream awareness through depictions in entertainment media, such as episodes of TV series Atlanta (2016) and Black-ish (2017), the latter of which featured musical numbers about the holiday by Aloe Blacc, The Roots and Fonzworth Bentley.
+But, it has gained mainstream awareness through depictions in entertainment media.
+Episodes of TV shows Atlanta and Black-ish, featured musical numbers about the holiday by Aloe Blacc and The Roots.